 Hello friends!
-When the weather is warm and sunny, I like to spend my time outdoors and not in the kitchen.
-Getting in and out of the kitchen with a dinner that is memorable is one of my goals.
-The recipes I plan are quick to make.
-And they pack lots of flavor!
-I’m sharing my recipe for a super easy chipotle honey orange sauce for pork tenderloin medallions.
-It’s perfect for those you love their dinner with a fiery kick with just a touch of sweetness.
+When the weather is warm and sunny, I spend my time outdoors and not in the kitchen.
+Getting in and out of the kitchen quickly while preparing a dinner that is memorable is one of my goals.

 - pork tenderloin ~ my favorite cut of pork!